03.07.2026, Vienna

 How about impacting the direction of technological innovation through policy?
 Technology substitutes some job tasks, and augments others.
 Each of these increases productivity - the first only by reducing the need for labor, the second by making labor more productive.
 So why don’t we subsidize the innovation and adoption of labor augmenting technology?
 It’s worthwhile to spend some time thinking about this idea even if the devil might be in the details: augmentation may be difficult to measure and firms may find it all too easy to label tech as labor-augmenting.

 But what if the transformation is disruptive enough to create a temporal and skill gap that individuals find difficult to bridge?
 This is a scenario that policy rarely tackles, but the time might be ripe to consider the options.
 Imagine a world where, at least temporarily, most work in an economy is done by technology, and the work that is done by humans requires extreme levels of skill.
 The current fiscal systems that rely heavily on labor taxation will collapse, and there will be little to redistribute in order to support the many jobless and ‘unskilled’ people.
-To maintain a fiscal system that can keep investing in humans, the source of fiscal income will need to change from labor to technology.
+To maintain a fiscal system that can keep investing in humans, the source of fiscal income will need to change from labor to capital.

 One idea is to take a public stake in AI.
 Building AI requires public infrastructure and vast amounts of citizens’ data, and governments could charge data use fees, for instance.
 AI is expected to generate rents - large profits due to network effects, scale, and control of data.
 This is similar to oil production in a sense, and the way governments take a public stake in AI rents and productivity can be modeled after the idea of sovereign wealth funds in oil-rich economies, e.g., Norway’s Government Pension Fund Global.
 Different from traditional sovereign wealth funds, the fund could finance socially valuable work that the market under-values - childcare, elderly care, community engagement, and environmental protection.
 In this way, policy does not only help protect livelihoods, but also helps maintain the critical value that work provides.